Violin Price Guide (What To Expect In Every Price Range!)

 From here we start to see a much higher level of workmanship and expertise going into the crafting of the instrument.
 They are hand-finished for finer detailing and more refined workmanship is used.

-The grain of the timber is something you’ll also start to consider in these instruments.
+The grain of the timber is something you’ll need to consider in these instruments.
 The grain is the natural alignment of fibres in the wood, and can produce a more visually pleasing aesthetic as well as improve the tones and overtones of the instrument.
 You’ll want to look at the tightness of the grain on the front, and the flame of the grain on the back.

 These elements are a reflection of the higher grade of timber used in the instrument, which produces much nicer tones and overtones, allowing for much a more resonant and expressive quality of sound when played.
 They also project their sound better, producing a higher volume than the previous ranges.